Ayahuasca & Art of the Amazon

 In many Indigenous societies, hallucinogens continue to play a role in the determination of social position, therapeutic practices, and the maintenance of relationships with ancestors, spirits, and gods.
 And now, because of the boom in international tourism, increasing amounts of people are now experiencing the effects of ayahuasca.

-Ayahuasca & Art of the Amazon will show that the ritual consumption of ayahuasca is intimately linked to the artistic production of ceramics, textiles, sculpture, painting and photography.
+Ayahuasca & Art of the Amazon showed that the ritual consumption of ayahuasca is intimately linked to the artistic production of ceramics, textiles, sculpture, painting and photography.

-The exhibition focuses on the creativity of Indigenous artists of the Peruvian Amazon’s Shipibo-Konibo community, presenting historical artefacts alongside contemporary works by living artists.
+The exhibition focussed on the creativity of Indigenous artists of the Peruvian Amazon’s Shipibo-Konibo community, presenting historical artefacts alongside contemporary works by living artists.

-Visitors will also be able to take a virtual ‘trip’ on an ayahuasca journey – guided by a shaman – thanks to a powerful VR experience.
-Please note, this experience is restricted to those aged 13 and over.
+Visitors were also able to take a virtual ‘trip’ on an ayahuasca journey – guided by a shaman – thanks to a powerful VR experience.

 This exhibition was developed by the musée du quai Branly – Jacques Chirac in Paris.
 Curated by David Dupuis.

-Ayahuasca & Art of the Amazon is part of a six-month season of interlinked exhibitions and events that explore the question Why Do We Take Drugs?
+Ayahuasca & Art of the Amazon was part of a six-month season of interlinked exhibitions and events that explore the question Why Do We Take Drugs?